electricimp/APA102/README.md

 ### configure()

 The *configure* method configures the SPI bus passed into the constructor to work properly with the APA102.
+This does not need to be called if the SPI bus has been configured prior to the constructor being called.

-This runs the SPI bus at the highest speed supported by the Imp, up to 15 MHz.
+This sets the *SIMPLEX_TX* flag and runs the SPI bus at the highest speed supported by the Imp, up to 15 MHz.

 ```squirrel
 // Configure the SPI bus